Jincheng97/Classification-of-AML/README.md

 The data are drawn from 359 subjects, among whom 316 are normal while 43 are AML.
 For each subject, one blood sample is taken and split into 8 tubes.
 For each tube, 7 channels are measured (FSC, SSC, 5 protein markers).
 The 5 protein markers for each tube measure different kinds of proteins.
 (In total 5 * 8 = 40 kinds of proteins are measured.)
 Normal/AML class labels of 179 samples are given.
 The task is to predict the class labels of the remaining 180 samples.
 All data can be downloaded from http://pengqiu.gatech.edu/MLB/CSV.zip.
 **Noting that there are more than 10,000 rows of data in each of the 2872 csv files, which is far more than enough, and could slow down the program severely, I used only a part of them to make a smaller dataset.
-Also, in order to make an unbiased smaller dataset, I collected 1000 rows from each csv file which comes from a normal subject, and 7000 rows from each csv file which comes from an AML subject.
-In total, 317000 rows of data was collected, among which 161000 rows of data was collected from 23 AML subjects amd 156000 rows of data was collected from 156 normal subjects.**
+Also, in order to make an unbiased smaller dataset, I collected 1000 rows from each csv file which comes from a normal subject, and 7000 rows from each csv file which comes from an AML subject.** In total, 317,000 rows of data was collected, among which 161,000 rows of data was collected from 23 AML subjects amd 156,000 rows of data was collected from 156 normal subjects.

 ## Tips for running the codes
 After downloading all data, please put all csv files and ipynb files in file folders with a structure shown below.